habiwan/privateScripts/README.md

                  .-=*##*#*=-:.

 # privateScripts

-my scripts I do for myself
+Hello there!

+Here is a collection of a bunch of scripts I created for myself or that I gathered over the years from the interwebs.

+Use at you own risk.